dev-ay/LiveProject/README.md

 # FULLCALENDAR STORIES:
-## 3189    -    Make a few changes to the ScheduleTemplate / Create view
+## 3189-Make a few changes to the ScheduleTemplate / Create view
 **Details:**
 > Parent story.
 Please see 3192, 3191, 3190, 3195, 3193, 3194